 The process of gaining recognition through AAFCO’s OP is very similar to the FDA’s FAP process.
 In either instance, the FDA requires the submitting company to provide the agency and AAFCO with: animal and human safety data, the analytical methodology used to cultivate that data, detailed lists of the manufacturing processes involved, toxicology results on any harmful substances in the ingredient, data to show the ingredient will be manufactured consistently, and a proposed legal definition for the product.
 If, during the AAFCO review process, the FDA finds any potential problems in the data submitted, then the FDA may require a more formal FAP to be submitted.

-The FDA’s FAP process is the most thorough of the three, typically requiring more data and several more years for the FDA’s Center for Veterinary Medicine to review.
+The FDA’s FAP process is the most thorough of the three, typically requiring more data and several more years for the FDA’s Center for Veterinary Medicine (CVM) to review.